 Preserving Your Legal Rights

 Your landlord may be legally liable if you or your family members have been injured in a household fire in North Carolina rental housing.
 If the landlord failed in his duty to keep you safe from hazards, then you may be able to recover compensation for your injuries, lost income, disability, and other losses.
 If a defective product was involved, you may also have a legal claim against the manufacturer.

-You need the advice of an experienced Wilmington injury attorney to determine if your case can get you the compensation you need.
+You need the advice of an experienced Wilmington premises liability lawyer to determine if your case can get you the compensation you need.
 Call the Speaks Law Firm today at 877-593-4233 to arrange a free, no-obligation consultation with our legal team.
 We don’t get paid a cent until you get a recovery.